 West Virginia always samples more than the Planned Original Sample Size recommends.
-Federal Fiscal Year 2020's Effective and Target (Minimum) Sample Sizes were calculated at 232 while the Planned Original Sample Size was calculated at 343.
-West Virginia normally rounds up to the next multiple of 50, thus increasing the sample size to 350.
-However, West Virginia chose to have the same sample size as Federal Fiscal Years 2018 and 2019 at 400;
+Federal Fiscal Year 2022's Effective and Target (Minimum) Sample Sizes were calculated at 155 while the Planned Original Sample Size was calculated at 230.
+West Virginia normally rounds up to the next multiple of 50, thus increasing the sample size to 250.
+However, West Virginia has chosen to have the same sample size as Federal Fiscal Years 2018 through 2021 at 400.
+Due to the effects of this years and last year's COVID pandemic, West Virginia was only able to sample 226 outlets.

-- 10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2019. - a.
+- 10. Provide the following information about sample size calculations for the Synar survey conducted in FFY 2021. - a.
 If the state uses the sample size formulas embedded in the SSES Sample Size Calculator to calculate the state level sample size, please provide the following information: